sorcery-studio/amqp-prosumer/README.md

 amqp-prosumer consume from-queue ExampleQueue > output.txt
 ```

+### Node.JS and RabbitMQ support

+The tool is transpiled for Node v10, v12 and v14.
+Each version is integration-tested with the latest RabbitMQ available at Docker Hub.

 ## Limitations

 Right now the tool provides support only for `topic` exchanges, and still, it does not utilize all the possibilities which this type of exchange gives (like setting the topic for the queue).
 Such missing functionality might me added in the future.

 ## Debugging